LeoMehraban/DogBeeswax/README.md

 when you create `Dog` you ether know the dog's owner, know only the dog's age or know nothing about the dog

+the JavaScript Version is on NPM
+`npm install dogbeeswax`

+it works in the same way as DogBeeswax 6, just ALL dogs act like `IndependantDog`

+and functions have a JavaScript-like capitalazation, `Adopt()` would become `adopt()`